Class Action Lawyers Open Investigation Into Data Breach Involving Popular Fintech Companies

 0:00

-“As a fintech firm, Evolve partnered with numerous other companies, including Affirm, Bilt, Shopify, Mercury, Plaid, and Stripe.
-If you did business with any of these companies, your private information may have been posted on the Dark Web as part of the Evolve breach,” the firm said.
+“As a fintech firm, Evolve partnered with numerous other companies, including Affirm, Bilt, Shopify, Mercury, Plaid, and Stripe,“ the firm stated. ”If you did business with any of these companies, your private information may have been posted on the Dark Web as part of the Evolve breach.”

-Evolve claims all affected U.S. customers will receive two years of credit monitoring and identity protection services.
+Evolve claims that all affected U.S. customers will receive two years of credit monitoring and identity protection services.
 International residents will receive dark web monitoring services.

-The notifications will offer detailed information about these services, and provide contact details to help customers address issues related to the data breach.
+The notifications will offer detailed information about these services and provide contact details to help customers address issues related to the data breach.

-The ransomware attack was attributed to a hacking group called LockBit.
-“They appear to have gained access to our systems when an employee inadvertently clicked on a malicious internet link,” the company said.
+“They appear to have gained access to our systems when an employee inadvertently clicked on a malicious internet link,” the company stated.
 Evolve refused to pay the ransom demanded by the hackers, following which the criminals released the stolen data.

 LockBit Threat